 Breakfast/brunch is my favorite meal of the day, so I was pleasantly surprised by how many spots serve it.
 It was really difficult picking a spot, but we picked Seventh Brunch based on ratings/reviews and their Instagram.

-When we arrived, there was a small line outside of the restaurant but the wait was only about 10 minutes.
-Keep in mind, the restaurant is very small so seating is limited, they also don’t take reservations.
+When we arrived, there was a small line outside the restaurant but the wait was only about 10 minutes.
+Keep in mind, the restaurant is small so seating is limited, they also don’t take reservations.
 We were able to snag a high table that provided views of the trams going by.

 Lumi Rooftop Bar & Restaurant